SBA Loans for Startups: The Essential Guide

 Step 6: Find a lender

 Many financial institutions only work with established businesses on SBA loans.
-For example, you would need two years in business to apply for an SBA loan through our lender network here at UCS.
+For example, you would need to have been in business for at least two years to apply for an SBA loan through our lender network here at UCS.

-But that does not mean you won’t find a lender, just that you’ll have to narrow your options.
+However, that does not mean you won’t find a lender; it just means you’ll have to narrow your options.
 You can use the SBA match tool to help find SBA lenders that meet your business needs.

-You might be able to find a commercial bank or credit union that accepts startup SBA loans.
-But there are plenty of alternative online lenders that have some more flexibility in the businesses they can fund.
+You may be able to find a commercial bank or credit union that accepts SBA loans for startups.
+However, numerous alternative online lenders offer more flexibility in the types of businesses they can fund.

 Step 7: Apply for your loan

-Chances are that if found a startup-friendly lender, their team can help you compile and submit your application.
+Chances are that if you find a startup-friendly lender, their team can help you compile and submit your application.
 This step of the process requires patience, as it can take weeks to get a determination on your loan.

 If approved, it could take additional time to receive your funds.
-Most SBA loans take anywhere from 60-120 days from the initial application to closing and funding the loan.
+Most SBA loans take anywhere from 60 to 120 days from the initial application to closing and loan funding.

 What are the advantages of SBA startup loans?

-SBA loans are generally the lowest-cost small business financing options on the market.
-This is mainly because of the SBA guarantee and the agency’s limits on fees and interest rates.
+SBA loans are generally the most affordable small business financing options available on the market.
+This is primarily due to the SBA guarantee and the agency’s restrictions on fees and interest rates.

 The SBA microloan is designed for startups and young businesses.
 Also, while the Community Advantage pilot program is still active, you could use it as a startup loan.